Devastating photo of father and daughter drowned in Rio Grande | DW | 26.06.2019

 The UN International Organization for Migration's (IOM) Missing Migrants project, which focuses on tracking migrant deaths around the globe, told DW that they recorded 434 deaths at the US-Mexico border in 2018.

-"CBP only counts deaths that occur on the US side of the border and where one of their officers is involved in documenting," a spokeswoman for the organization said, highlighting that Missing Migrants includes deaths reported by various NGOs on the ground.
+"CBP only counts deaths that occur on the US side of the border and where one of their officers is involved in documenting," a spokeswoman for the organization said, highlighting that Missing Migrants's data incorporated deaths ont he Mexican side and those tracked by various NGOs on the ground.

 Regarding the Salvadoran family, Missing Migrants said the little girl's death is now the 14th case of a child dying at the US border in 2019.
 The organization has already recorded 73 children who have died during migration worldwide this year, as part of an upcoming report on the issue called “Fatal Journeys" that will be released this Friday.

-While the factors driving the death toll of migrants varies, missing migrants warned that more restrictive surveillance at the border can be a factor because they tend to push migrants to seek riskier ways to enter, as their own research from a mid-2000s study in Arizona showed.
+While the factors driving the death toll of migrants varies significantly, missing migrants warned that more restrictive surveillance at the border can be a factor because they tend to push migrants to seek riskier ways to enter, as their own research from a mid-2000s study in Arizona showed.

 Each evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.